gabbo89/EEA2025-2026/docs/1a1_introduction_epigenetics.md

 ---
 layout: default
 title: Epigenetic data analysis
-nav_order: 1
 parent: 1.
 Introduction
+nav_order: 1
 description: A comprehensive guide to understanding epigenetics.
 ---

 # Epigenetics
 _Epigenetics_ refers to changes in gene expression that do not involve alterations to the underlying DNA sequence.
 These changes are influenced by environmental factors, lifestyle, and developmental stages.
+While the cell's DNA provides the instruction manual, the epigenetic processes tell the cell to read specific pages of the instruction manual at distinct times.

 ---